Beemans gum: Medical claims

 The current product no longer contains any pepsin or chicle, and instead follows the ordinary modern chewing gum recipe of sweetened and flavored synthetic gum base.
 The original medical claim that the chewing gum "cures indigestion and sea-sickness" was never substantiated and would not be permitted today by food and drug regulations dating to the 1930s.
-Indeed, the presence of pepsin in the throat is known to be injurious to throat tissues.

 Advertisements

+In popular culture

+The gum is prominently featured in major movies The Right Stuff, Hot Shots!, The Rocketeer (in which the gum serves a key plot element), and Indiana Jones and the Kingdom of the Crystal Skull, used by the character Mutt Williams (Shia Labeouf).
+More recently, the gum appears on the workbench of young Frank Walker in Disney's Tomorrowland, as the inventor works on his homemade jet-pack.

+Beemans Gum is briefly mentioned in the Netflix series Monster: The Ed Gein Story, when Ed Gein asks for some during an interrogation scene.